victor25264/e-Portafolio/content/AOODP/week3/index.md

 ##### Abstract Factory
 + Provides an interface for creating families of related or dependent objects
-+ It allows to create a concrete factory adn then a object using the factory
++ It allows to create a concrete factory and then a object using the factory
 + It can add unnecessary complexity and extra work.
 ---